ONSdigital/sdg-indicators/_pages/cookies.md

 [Find out more about cookies on sdgdata.gov.uk]({{ site.baseurl }}/help/cookies)

 ## Contacting the website
-If you have any questions about this cookies statement, the practices of this site, or your dealings with this website, you can contact us at <sustainabledevelopment@ons.gov.uk>.
+If you have any questions about this cookies statement, the practices of this site, or your dealings with this website, you can [contact us at sustainabledevelopment@ons.gov.uk](mailto:sustainabledevelopment@ons.gov.uk).